 iii) that there be as little overlap of work as possible between the proposed Questions both within the study group concerned and with Questions of other study groups and the work of other standardization bodies.

-7.1.6 Agreement by a study group to submit proposed Questions for approval is achieved by reaching consensus among the Member States and Sector Members present at the study group meeting when the proposed Question is discussed that the criteria in 7.1.5 have been satisfied.
+7.1.6 Agreement by a study group to submit proposed Questions for approval is achieved by reaching consensus4-bis among the Member States and Sector Members present at the study group meeting when the proposed Question is discussed that the criteria in 7.1.5 have been satisfied.

 7.1.7 TSAG shall be made aware by liaison statement from the study groups of all proposed Questions, in order to allow it to consider the possible implications for the work of all ITU-T study groups or other groups.
 In collaboration with the author(s) of proposed Question(s), TSAG shall review and, if appropriate, may recommend changes to these Question(s), taking into account the criteria in 7.1.5 above.